mridhultp/mridhultp/README.md

 I'm a **Data Analyst** experienced in business and operational analytics, focused on transforming data into actionable insights.
 Passionate about solving business problems through analytics, reporting, and visualization, while continuously upskilling in Reporting and advanced analytics to deliver smarter data solutions.

-I am currently pursuing an M.Sc. in Data Science (Final Year) with a research interest in the domain of Yoga Science, Health Science, Psychology, Business ops, HR & Finance.
+I am currently pursuing an M.Sc. in Data Science (Final Year) with a research interest in the domain of  Health Science,Yoga Science, Psychology, Business ops, HR & Finance.

 Holding bachelors Degree in Business Administration and a Master’s in Yoga. also, obtained UGC NET in YOGA, I conducted a comprehensive research investigation evaluating the effectiveness of yoga among IT professionals during my masters.
 The study, recognized with First Author status and will be published in the INCOFYRA International Conference Journal Proceedings (2025), highlights my expertise in study design, data collection, statistical evaluation, and producing high-impact scholarly work.